150 Jobs Found

 Knowledge, Skills and Abilities:

-- Aptitude in the operation and servicing of maintenance equipment and in the use of tools used in minor repair tasks.
+- Skill in the operation and servicing of equipment used in the work and in the use of tools used in minor servicing and repair tasks.

-- A current and valid BC Driver’s License is required.
+- A current and valid Class 5 BC Driver’s License or higher and a Satisfactory National Safety Code driving record

 Business Unit/Department: Board of Parks & Recreation (1400)